brianegan/codelabs/dartpad_codelabs/src/reactive_code/stream_01/instructions.md

 ## TODO[2]: Dispose the StreamController on onDispose()

-As and when the widget is destroyed, the StreamControllers needs to be disposed as well.
+When the widget is destroyed, the StreamControllers needs to be disposed as well.
 This is also the reason why you need to use a StatefulWidget here.

 To resolve this, override the `dispose()` method of your State class, and call the `.close()` method on your `_streamController`.
 ```dart